-In addition to noise levels (in dBm), the Signal-to-Noise Ratio (SNR) is also measured using AirPcap.
-The Table-II summaries the results obtained from various scenarios in 13.8 kV and 27.6 kV distribution substations.
+In addition to noise levels (in dBm), the signal-to-noise ratio (SNR) is also measured using AirPcap.
+Table II summarizes the results obtained from various scenarios in 13.8- and 27.6-kV distribution substations.
 It can be observed from the minimum SNR (maximum noise levels) column that there is no significant impact of distribution substation switching events.
-However, there is a significant impact of other WLAN devices installed in vicinity of substation.
-The detected WLAN based WiFi networks around 27.6 kV substation were more as compared to 13.8 kV due to urban area.
-And hence, the SNR measured in 27.6 kV substation is more than 13.8 kV.
+However, there is a significant impact of other WLAN devices installed in the vicinity of the substation.
+The detected WLAN-based WiFi networks around the 27.6-kV substation were more compared with 13.8 kV due to the urban area.
+Hence, the SNR measured in the 27.6-kV substation is more than that in the 13.8-kV substation.